 Docs were designed to be sturdy and comfortable work boots.
 The original Doc Martens sole is resistant to petrol, fat, oil, alkali and acid.
 Some of the boots feature steel toes for extra protection when wearing as work boots.

 I am able to wear my Doc Martens for 12 hours or more at a time and still feel comfortable.
-Many other customers on forums report them being excellent boots to wear for work when spending a shift on your feet.
+I used to wear them when I was working long shifts in a pet store, on my feet all day.

 For added comfort when at work add an extra insole into the boots if needed.